-I had forgotten an important aspect about the spiritual life, namely, I need God – especially to turn my life around (metanoia).
+I had forgotten an important aspect of the spiritual life, namely, I need God—especially to turn my life around (metanoia).

 By putting so many limitations on God’s love, mercy, and forgiveness, I had slipped into the worst of all possible spiritual attitudes (which is devilish, to say the least), for I had conditioned God’s forgiveness on being “good enough,” yet I could not be “good enough” without God’s forgiveness and healing.

 The father of the Prodigal Son was standing outside my spiritual dome, waving at me and trying to get my attention while I was busy, turning him into a stoic ogre who would not want to give me his attention because I was not good enough.

 Fortunately, my novice master recognized the insanity of my position and pointed to the conundrum, asking, “What does God have to gain by having you keep Him on the outside of your life?
 Why in the world would God not want to get into your consciousness and help you clean up what you even perceive to be a mess?”

 It occurred to me that even if God were a pure pragmatist (which He is not), He would have nothing to gain by putting me into a position of zero progress and very probable regression.

 Since I was miserable, I readily assented to His point.

 He gave me the following advice which I have maintained throughout my life: “When you ask for forgiveness, turn to God with the heart of a child who trusts unconditionally in his parents and say, “I accept Your forgiveness.”